BioFabUSA Logo

 Institute Snapshot

-Significant breakthroughs in cell biology, biofabrication, and materials science in the last decade have laid the foundation for scalable manufacturing and commercialization of engineered tissues and tissue-related technologies.
-BioFabUSA has targeted the raw material, equipment, measurement, automation, logistics and big data analytics challenges that hinder scalable, consistent, and cost-effective manufacturing.
-The development of tissue-engineered medical products on an industrial scale enables DoD to accelerate creation of numerous medical products for our wounded warfighters, which support force readiness and save lives on the battlefield.
+Significant breakthroughs in cell biology, biofabrication, and materials science in the last decade have laid the foundation for scalable manufacturing and commercialization of bioengineered and enabling technologies.
+BioFabUSA targets the raw material, equipment, measurement, automation, logistics and analytics challenges that hinder scalable, consistent, and cost-effective manufacturing.
+The development of bioengineered products on an industrial scale enables DoD to save lives on the battlefield, support force readiness, and restore form, function, and quality of life for service members, their families, and the broader public.

 BioFabUSA's Tissue Foundry